matplotlib/matplotlib/doc/devel/coding_guide.rst

 Automated tests
 ---------------
 Before being merged, a PR should pass the :ref:`automated-tests`.
-If you're unsure why a test is failing, ask on the PR or  in our `chat space <https://gitter.im/matplotlib/matplotlib>`_
+If you are unsure why a test is failing, ask on the PR or in our `chat space <https://gitter.im/matplotlib/matplotlib>`_

 .. _pr-squashing: